danielmtro/VFX_FPGA/README.md

 It is always outputting VALID unless a reset signal is received.
 It is receives a ready signal and will only output a new value if the ready signal is received!!
 It has a pulse to indicate the beginning and end of a packet (a frame, an image etc.)

+## inversion_filter.sv
+This module receives a stream of pixel data each which is 12 bit RGB and outputs a data stream of the same size with all values inverted.
+It only inverts the pixels if the frequency flag `freq_flag` is above a given threshold (currently set to 1 [01]).
+This module has no latency and is not at all reliant on the clock.